heatsynclabs/members_ui/README.md

 * Password reset page
 * Logged in home page

-## Testing
+## Logging In (Dev/Test)

-Presuming nothing's changed on the API side, you can login with `admin@example.com` as a username, and access any emails sent at http://localhost:10001 in dev mode.
+Presuming nothing's changed on the API side, once the docker stack is started you can login with `admin@example.com` as a username, and access any emails sent at http://localhost:10001 in dev mode.
 Other users are jimbo, gobie, and hardy all at example.com, with member_levels of 1, 5, and 10 each.

 ## Normal Docker Dev Usage